anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.1.2"></a>
 ### 9.1.2 Field Trial Purpose

-In the truest form, adoption of a standard is an indication of it’s success within an industry.
-Standards developed must be interactively tested in multiple environments or “trialed” to ensure they are practicable, functional, and operative.
-Without running trials to validate the CNTT approach, standards may not provide intended value across a sufficient spectrum of participating entities to be widely adopted.
+In the truest form, adoption of a specification is an indication of it’s success within an industry.
+Specifications developed must be interactively tested in multiple environments or “trialed” to ensure they are practicable, functional, and operative.
+Without running trials to validate the CNTT approach, specifications may not provide intended value across a sufficient spectrum of participating entities to be widely adopted.
 The intentions of these field trials is as follows:

 1)	Demostrate the partnership approach to validate CNTT community is adopting a consistent approach
 2)	Validate the RI-1 specifications and RC-1 test suite, not VNFs or NFVI’s